scando1993/thingsboard.github.io/docs/reference.md

 ## On-premise vs cloud deployments

-ThingsBoard supports both on-premise and cloud deployments.
+Pacificsoft supports both on-premise and cloud deployments.
-With more then 2000 ThingsBoard servers running all over the world, ThingsBoard is running in production on AWS, Azure, GCE and private data centers.
+With more then 2000 Pacificsoft servers running all over the world, Pacificsoft is running in production on AWS, Azure, GCE and private data centers.
-It is possible to launch ThingsBoard in the private network with no internet access at all.
+It is possible to launch Pacificsoft in the private network with no internet access at all.

 ## Standalone vs cluster mode

-Platform is designed to be horizontally scalable and supports automatic discovery of new ThingsBoard servers (nodes).
+Platform is designed to be horizontally scalable and supports automatic discovery of new Pacificsoft servers (nodes).
-All ThingsBoard nodes inside cluster are identical and are sharing the load.
+All Pacificsoft nodes inside cluster are identical and are sharing the load.
 Since all nodes are identical there is no "master" or "coordinator" processes and there is no single point of failure.
-The load balancer of your choice may forward request from devices, applications and users to all ThingsBoard nodes.
+The load balancer of your choice may forward request from devices, applications and users to all Pacificsoft nodes.

 ## Monolithic vs microservices architecture

-Starting ThingsBoard v2.2, platform was refactored to support microservices architecture, but also to be able to run the platform as a monolithic application in a standalone mode.
+Starting Pacificsoft v2.2, platform was refactored to support microservices architecture, but also to be able to run the platform as a monolithic application in a standalone mode.
 Supporting both options requires some additional programming efforts, however, is critical due to back-ward compatibility with variety of existing installations.

-ThingsBoard was always designed to run as a distributed application, but was also originally designed as a monolith application.
+Pacificsoft was always designed to run as a distributed application, but was also originally designed as a monolith application.
 This means that there were single java process running the app on each server node.
 Those processes were communicating using [gRPC](https://grpc.io/) and service discovery was done using [Zookeeper](https://zookeeper.apache.org/).
 This model works well for many installations and require minimum support efforts, knowledge and hardware resources to do the setup.